 2,000 lb bulk bags (totes) on a pallet

-We recommend Organic-Lock be installed within 24 hours of blending with an aggregate as the natural moisture in the aggregate can begin to activate the Organic-Lock after that time frame and result in more installation (it is possible that the material will become too hydrated, making it difficult to work with since the Organic-Lock could become fully activated and will stick to your equipment).
+We recommend Organic-Lock be installed within 24 hours of blending with an aggregate as the natural moisture in the aggregate can begin to activate the Organic-Lock after that time frame and result in accelerated deterioration if stored too long.
+This can also result in issues related to installation (it is possible that the material will become too hydrated, making it difficult to work with since the Organic-Lock could become fully activated and will stick to your equipment).

 However, provided the Organic-Lock blended aggregate is kept in dry state, the blended material can be stockpiled for up to 7 days if moisture content is less than 5%.

 If absolutely necessary, Organic-Lock blending material can be packaged in bulk bags as long as the aggregate has less than 3% moisture in it.
 If the material is stocked for an extended time period, the finer particles will naturally settle to the bottom of the mixture and it should be remixed on site before pre-hydrating.
 This material should still be used within 14 days for optimal performance.

 If the Organic-Lock blended aggregate is made with 100% dry aggregate and bagged in a tote bag (i.e. 2,000lb+), then the material can be stored up to 60 days.

 Organic-Lock should be properly covered to prevent moisture and insect infiltration.
 This means ideally storing it indoors but if that option is not available, then securing it completely with a tarp outdoors is an alternate option.